Our range / training center is conveniently located in the South parking lot of Lone Star College in Tomball, TX.

 A person 18 years old or older may not enroll in a basic motorcycle operator training course unless he or she has a valid driver’s license with picture identification to confirm his or her identity

-Per the State of Texas and Motorcycle Safety Foundation: long sleeves or jacket, over-the-ankle footwear (high-top tennis shoes are not acceptable), full-fingered gloves, eye protection (sunglasses or prescription glasses are okay), a positive attitude, and a willingness to learn and try new things will help you go a long way.
+Per the State of Texas and Motorcycle Safety Foundation: long sleeves or jacket, over-the-ankle footwear (canvas high-top tennis shoes are not acceptable), full-fingered gloves, eye protection (sunglasses or prescription glasses are okay).
+A positive attitude, and a willingness to learn and try new things will help you go a long way.

 NOTE: In the summer months it is good to bring cold water, Gatorade, or other sports drink in a cooler.
 There is a designated place just off the range to set your cooler.
 Water bottles are provided.